jsynowiec/good-sentry/README.md

 ### Tags

 Because [Hapi tags](https://hapijs.com/tutorials/logging) are an array of strings and Sentry expects tags to be a k/v map, `good-sentry` sets all tags associated with an event to `tag: true` pairs.
-Those are nicely displayed in the tags section of:
+Those are nicely displayed in the tags section of Sentry web interface:

 ![Tags in Sentry](assets/sentry-issue-tags.png)